 4. Improves project execution: The road map fosters alignment between the partner and client, and therefore reduces “slippage” in project scope and schedule.
 It also allows project managers and team members to better manage individual “phases” of the road map.

-Because each client has different needs and objectives, each road map will be different, the speakers pointed out.
+Because each client has different needs and objectives, each road map will be different, the speaker pointed out.
 But, a robust road map likely will include these common elements:

 1. Comprehensive timeline: In building a project timeline, project leaders should consider any existing initiatives within the company that may be dependent on the transformational project and weave those into the timeline.